 The teachers in the Mathematics Department work collaboratively in curricular teams to provide consistency and support.
 All teams meet on a regular basis to discuss pacing, strategies, data, best practices and assessments.

-The department adopted the College Preparatory Math (CPM) curricula for Algebra I (9th grade), Geometry, Algebra II, and Pre-Calculus.
+The department adopted the College Preparatory Math (CPM) curricula for Algebra I (9th grade), Geometry, Algebra II/Trig, and Pre-Calculus.
 This program comes from the University of California at Davis and is a nationally recognized program named as one of five exemplary math programs nationwide by the US Department of Education.
 CPM is a time-tested program and has been adopted by thousands of schools throughout the U.S and internationally.
 It includes the same curriculum as the traditional math textbooks, but it is presented in a unique fashion.
 Each unit includes an overriding problem anchored in the real world.
-Teachers coach, lead students to discovery, pose questions, lecture, monitor learning, clarify, and summarize concepts.
+Teachers coach, leading students to discovery, pose questions, lecture, monitor learning, clarify, and summarize concepts.
 The integrated curriculum spirals concepts throughout the course.
 Mastery is not expected the first time that a student is exposed to a concept; rather, mastery is expected over time as the students come in contact with concepts over and over again.
 The approach focuses on core concepts throughout the year and incorporates the 8 Mathematical Practices of the Common Core curriculum.

-There are sixteen fully-credentialed math teachers in our department.
+There are eighteen fully-credentialed math teachers in our department.
 We all make ourselves available to tutor individually by posting office hours.
 Most teachers are available during brunch and lunch and frequently before or after school.
 In addition, we offer a math support program before and after school in the library via the SAFE program where students can get help on all levels of math.
 Every Tuesday we offer evening tutorials; one section for our Pre-Calculus and Calculus students and another section for our other courses.
 Students may drop in during the three hours to get assistance on concepts and assignments from a department math teacher.

 Our curriculum currently includes: